THoldon/NTU-FYP/README.md

 ## Purpose of folders
 afl_custom_mutator: Contains source code and compiled binary of the html_mutator and html_mutator_standalone, a standalone version of the mutator for testing.
 Also a sample_post pcap for testing.

+firmware_fuzz: Custom code (not mine) to allow post-authentication fuzzing of firmware.

 gh3fuzz: Greenhouse fuzzer from [[here](https://github.com/sefcom/gh3fuzz)].

 results: Results acquired from some testing.